 In 1912, the entrance examination had become a settled procedure and was designed to test intelligence rather than the extent of information a candidate may possess.
 Retention of this system for nearly 50 years ensured that Perth Modern School had access to an ongoing stream of highly able and talented students and provided them with opportunities to be taught by highly skilled teachers, alongside many of the brightest students in the state.

-The outbreak of WWI saw 148 Modernians enlist, 23 of whom lost their lives.
-In 1920, a memorial was established and located at the front door of the school.
-Also in 1920, further modifications were made to other buildings on site to reflect curriculum and enrolments of the day.
+During World War 1, 148 Modernians enlisted, 28 of whom lost their lives.
+In 1922 a memorial was established and located at the front door of the school.
+During World War 2, over 1,500 Modernians enlisted and 119 lost their lives.
+Further modifications were made to other buildings on site to reflect curriculum and enrolments of the day.
 Change came in 1958.
 Perth Modern School lost its special status and became a comprehensive five year high school.
 At this time, further buildings were added to the school site.
 The school became a comprehensive senior high school with 1300 students and 70 teachers.
 By 1966, the scholarship entry requirements had been removed and some major developments had taken place.
 In 1968, music became a focus of the school and the first of the music scholarships were awarded to 36 first year and 19 fourth year students.
 By 1970, the school orchestra had been formed, and in that year the Joseph Parsons Memorial Library opened.
 In 1973, the Graduate College of Dance was founded to provide a rounded dance and academic education to Year 12 for talented dance students without the need to go interstate.
 It moved to Perth Modern School in 1999.
 In 1990, the former Thomas Street Primary School became the home of WA’s main secondary centre for English as a second language – administered by Perth Modern School.

 Academic Excellence Again: